touero/carp/README.md

 > Now, it has some functions:
 >> 1. log
 >> 2. debug
->> 3. just need to implement a func
+>> 3. just need to implement 2 functions
 >> 4. exception screenshot
 >> 5. email api send to yourself